 BIPOC Girls in KWC Play Tennis

-A free tennis program for BIPOC girls (ages 8-16) in Kitchener-Waterloo-Cambridge that empowers young girl athletes by building skills, confidence, and community.
+A free tennis program for BIPOC girls (ages 8-16) in the Waterloo Region that empowers young girl athletes by building skills, confidence, and community.

 About The Program